sebastianbrosch/algorithms/README.md

-# algorithms
+# Algorithms
-A collection of algorithms.
+A collection of Algorithms.